 Vorupør on Jutland’s West Coast – Traditional Fishing Idyll

-Nr Vorupør is one of the very few remaining places in Denmark where you will still see the fishing boats being pulled after a tractor on the sandy beach, when they return from the North Sea with their fresh catch.
+Nr Vorupør is one of the very few remaining places in Denmark where you will still see the fishing boats being pulled after a tractor on the sandy beach when they return from the North Sea with their fresh catch.

 Fiskercompagniet significantly influenced the development of Nr Vorupør village, as well as the applied fishing methods, processes and fish exports.
-The fishermen joined the local cooperative in order to obtain better sales prices for the fish.
+The fishermen joined the local cooperative to obtain better sales prices for the fish.

 The catch was mainly sold at the fish auction in Hanstholm, besides in the fish shop.